netxms/netxms-doc/admin/glossary.rst

     and consider each responding address for adding to database.

   Network Map
-    Visual representaion of network topology.
+    Visual representation of network topology.

   |product_name| Agent
     |product_name| daemon that is installed on monitored :term:`Node` to provide